perrin-isir/o3p/README.md

     git clone https://github.com/perrin-isir/o3p.git

-[Jax](https://docs.jax.dev/en/latest/index.html) is in the dependencies, but we recommend to install it beforehand, separately, and verify that it is working well.
-Please follow instructions at: [https://docs.jax.dev/en/latest/installation.html#installation](https://docs.jax.dev/en/latest/installation.html#installation).

 We recommand to create a python environment with [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html), but any python package manager can be used instead.